-If the Consultant recommends treatment which requires admission to hospital, he/she will check with the facilities at your local NHS hospital for bed availability and agree a mutually convenient date with you for admission.
+If the Consultant recommends treatment requiring admission to hospital, he/she will check with the facilities at your local NHS hospital for bed availability.
+They will then agree a mutually convenient date with you for admission.
 S/he will also be pleased to discuss timescales at this time.
 If, however, you need admitting straight away this will be arranged either with Accident & Emergency or from an outpatient clinic.

 If you are going to hospital for a planned admission the Paying Patients Office will contact you to confirm the arrangements.
 In some cases you may be called for pre-operative tests which can be a week or so prior to admission.
 You will be sent information on what to bring with you, along with the services that are available to you as a private patient.

-Once you have been admitted you will be under the care of your Consultant who will undertake your operation personally, supervise your post operative care and set a discharge date in conjunction with nursing and therapy staff.
+Once you have been admitted you will be under the care of your Consultant.
+They will undertake your operation personally, supervise your post operative care and set a discharge date, in conjunction with nursing and therapy staff.